basfora/milp_mespp/README.md

 ## Installation Guide

 This project was developed in Python 3.6 and updated to Python 3.8.
-It uses the following Python libraries: datetime, sys, os, pickle, numpy, matplotlib, igraph, gurobipy.
+It uses the following Python libraries: `datetime, sys, os, pickle, numpy, matplotlib, igraph, gurobipy`.

 Start by cloning this repository,
 ```